-All applications are due at the front desk of Frances C. Arrillaga Alumni Center on Friday, January 20th at 5:00pm.
-When you drop off your application, sign up for an interview in the binder provided.
+All new applicant applications are due at the front desk of Frances C. Arrillaga Alumni Center or by email to firstname.lastname@example.org on Friday, January 18th at 5:00pm.
+You will receive an email inviting you to sign-up for an interview!
 All applicants are interviewed by two members of the Interview Committee.
-Roughly 80 first-round applicants are invited to go on to the second-round-interview pool, joining former staffers (usually around 20-30) who are reapplying.
-Final selections are made after the second-round interviews, which are conducted by Assistant Director Amanda Martinez and Summer Staff Director Nate Lohn.
+Roughly 80 first-round applicants are invited to go on to the second-round-interview pool, joining former staffers (usually around 25-30) who are reapplying.
+Final selections are made after the second-round interviews, which are conducted by Assistant Director Leanna Castro and Summer Staff Director Megan Calfas.
 Former staff and new applicants will be given equal consideration in the second round of interviews for the 61 available assignments.
-Decisions are made at the beginning of March and you will have until the end of finals week (Thursday, March 23) to accept or decline any offers.
+Decisions are made in early March and you will have until March 17th to accept or decline any offers.
 Applicants may also be placed on a wait list in case of any position openings.

 Who is eligible to apply?

 To be eligible to work at Sierra Camp, you must have attended Stanford for two of the previous three academic quarters.
 We are looking for students from ALL class years.
 International students without U.S. citizenship are welcome and encouraged to apply, too!
-If you have a special circumstance (i.e. year-off, etc.), you can contact Nate Lohn (email@example.com) for more information on eligibility.
+If you have a special circumstance (i.e. year-off, etc.), you can contact Megan Calfas (email@example.com ) for more information on eligibility.

 I applied last year and didn’t get hired.
 Should I even bother applying again?

 Yes!
-Many successful summer staffers were not hired or were wait-listed the first time they applied.
+So many successful summer staffers were not hired or were wait-listed the first time they applied.